-Breast augmentation remains one of the most popular cosmetic procedures.
+Breast augmentation remains one of the most popular cosmetic procedures with two common options: implant placement and fat transfer.
 For many women, there may be several different reasons why they are considering breast augmentation.
 Here are just some of the most common reasons why women pick breast augmentation.

 While many patients choose an implant for their breast augmentation, newer techniques and natural options are now available.
 Fat grafting or fat transfer is growing as an exciting and natural option for small breast augmentation.

 To insert the breast implant, your cosmetic surgeon will make a single cut (incision) in one of three places:

 After making an incision, the surgeon will separate your breast tissue from the muscles and connective tissue of your chest.
 This creates a pocket either behind or in front of the outermost muscle of the chest wall (pectoral muscle).
 The surgeon will insert the implant into this pocket and center it behind your nipple.